 In 2014, about 4.7 million service robots for personal and domestic use were sold, 28% more than in 2013.
 The value of sales increased to US$2.2 billion.

 Service robots for personal and domestic use are recorded separately, as their unit value is generally only a fraction of that of many types of service robots for professional use.
 They are also produced for a mass market with completely different pricing and marketing channels.

 So far, service robots for personal and domestic use are mainly in the areas of domestic (household) robots, which include vacuum and floor cleaning, lawn-mowing robots, and entertainment and leisure robots, including toy robots, hobby systems, education and research.

-Handicap assistance robots have not taken off to the anticipated degree in the past few years.
-In 2012, 159 robots were sold, up from 156 in 2011.
-This is still quite a low number but the prospects are promising.
-A lot of national research projects in many countries concentrate on this huge future market for service robots.
+Handicap assistance robots have taken off to the anticipated degree in the past few years.
+In 2014, a total of 4,416 robots were sold, up from 699 in 2013 - an increase of 542%.
+This increase is partly due to a more complete coverage.
+Numerous national research projects in many countries concentrate on this huge future market for service robots.
 In contrast to the household and entertainment robots, these robots are high-tech products.

-As for entertainment robots, about 1.1 Mio units were counted in 2012, 29% more than in 2011.
+As for entertainment robots, about 1.3 million units were counted in 2014, 40% more than in 2013.
 Numerous companies, especially Asian ones, offer low-priced "toy robots".
-But among those mass products there are increasingly more sophisticated products for the home entertainment market.
-Since many years, the LEGO® Mindstorms® programme has belonged to the more high quality products offering software environments which reach well into high-tech robotics.
+But among those mass products, there are increasingly more sophisticated products for the home entertainment market.
+For many years now, the LEGO® Mindstorms® programme has belonged to the more high quality products offering software environments which reach well into high-tech robotics.

 Sales of all types of entertainment and leisure robots are projected at about 9 million units, with a value of about US$7.6 billion.
-Sales of robots for elderly and handicap assistance will be about 6,400 units in the period of 2013-2016.
-This market will increase substantially within the next 20 years.
+Sales of robots for elderly and handicap assistance will be about 12,400 units in the period of 2015-2018.
+This market is expected to increase substantially within the next 20 years.